 Why?

-Because they're all aligned against Donald Trump at any at any cost.
+Because they're all aligned against Donald Trump at any cost.

-You know, one thing, Paul Sperry had a great piece uh out say in the transcripts, Clinton aides allied with fusion GPS.
+You know, one thing, Paul Sperry had a great piece out saying the transcripts.

 You know, they pair after the election to re-push the anti-Trump dossier.